icon

 • Practice self-care: Prioritise activities that nourish your mind, body, and soul.
 This could include getting enough sleep, exercising regularly, eating healthy meals, or practicing relaxation techniques like meditation.

-• Take vacation: when you are stressed, it’s time to take that long-awaited vacation far away from workloads.
-This could be a staycation or a week trip to wonderland.
+• Take a vacation: When you are stressed, it’s time to take that long-awaited vacation far away from workloads.
+This could be a staycation or a week’s trip to Wonderland.
 You get to unwind, do what you love and enjoy without having to worry about work.
 Your body and soul will thank you.

 • Be flexible: Remember, a perfect balance isn’t always achievable.
 There will be times when work demands more attention or personal needs take precedence.
 The key is to be adaptable and make adjustments as needed.